Turtle Creek (Monongahela River tributary): Railroads and industrialization: ~1850-1900s

-A century after the first military roads were blazed through the Turtle Creek valley, another type of road would take advantage of the gentle gradient that the creek carved through the surrounding hills.
+A century after the first military roads were carved through the Turtle Creek valley, another type of road took advantage of the gentle gradient that the creek carved through the surrounding hills.
 In 1852, the Main Line of the Pennsylvania Railroad opened for business, transporting passengers and freight between Philadelphia and Pittsburgh via track laid along the left bank of the lower section of Turtle Creek and farther upstream through the Brush Creek valley.

-In 1891 the Turtle Creek Valley Railroad began service from Trafford along the middle and upper sections of Turtle Creek.
+In 1891, the Turtle Creek Valley Railroad began service from Trafford, proceeding along the middle and upper sections of Turtle Creek.
 It was acquired by the PRR in 1903, and the railroad would be further extended beyond the bounds of the Turtle Creek watershed to Saltsburg.
 Andrew Carnegie's Union Railroad was laid along Turtle Creek and its tributary, Thompson Run connecting to his Edgar Thomson Steel Works in Braddock.
 George Westinghouse's Interworks Railway began service in 1902, connecting his three major manufacturing facilities in the lower Turtle Creek valley.

 As industry grew in the Turtle Creek valley, several towns began to grow around the factories, railroads and resources along the creek.
-By 1876, the largest towns along Turtle Creek were the railroad towns of Port Perry, which no longer exists and Turtle Creek, which was incorporated in 1892.
+By 1876, the largest towns along Turtle Creek were the railroad towns of Port Perry, which no longer exists, and Turtle Creek, which was incorporated in 1892.
 Pitcairn incorporated in 1894 and the borough of Wall incorporated on the opposite bank of the creek a decade later; both grew in response to the sprawling rail-yard between them.

-East Pittsburgh, Wilmerding and Trafford all populated with the workers of the Westinghouse factories.
+East Pittsburgh, Wilmerding and Trafford were all populated by the workers of the Westinghouse factories.
 The town of Export was established near the headwaters of Turtle Creek as a mining community, which exported coal via the Turtle Creek Branch of the PRR to industrial areas downstream and elsewhere.